Child Foster Care

 There are circumstances in which a foster child could be adopted.
 However, many other factors are considered first.

-Providing care for children is expensive.
-The county provides financial support for foster families.
+Yes, the county provides financial support for foster families.
 The amount varies depending on the age and needs of the child.
 All medical and dental expenses are provided for the child through the county or private insurance.
 Foster care payments should at least cover expenses.
 Helping a person in need is a challenge - one that could change your life as well as the life of a child in your care.

 Is my home okay?

 Apartments, townhomes, single-family homes - all are appropriate locations for foster care or adopted children.
 Most foster children share a bedroom with a same-gender child close in age.
 They need to have their own beds; some need their own rooms.
-Most kids come with few possessions, but will need a dresser drawer and a bit of closet space.
+Most kids come with few possessions but will need a dresser drawer and a bit of closet space.
 If they come to you without adequate clothing for the season, the children's social worker will assist in obtaining a clothing allowance.

 What are their needs?